Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

   2. At **anal stage**, the major source of pleasure changes from the mouth to the anal region, and children obtain considerable pleasure from both retention and expulsion of feces.
 If toilet training is particularly demanding, fi xation might occur.
-Fixation during the anal stage might result in unusual rigidity, orderliness, punctuality—or extreme disorderliness or sloppiness—in adulthood.
+Fixation during the anal stage might result in unusual rigidity, orderliness, punctuality—or extreme disorderliness or sloppiness—in adulthood.
   3. **Phallic stage** According to Freud, a period beginning around age 3 during which a child’s pleasure focuses on the genitals.
 - **Oedipal conflict** A child’s sexual interest in his or her opposite-sex parent, typically resolved through identification with the same-sex parent.
 - **Identification** The process of wanting to be like another person as much as possible, imitating that person’s behavior and adopting similar beliefs and values.